HyunjiKim-creator/CS411_TEAM7/Timeline.md

 Ajax (Asynchronous JavaScript and XML): We used Ajax for fetching data from the OpenWeatherMap API without refreshing the page.

 ### APIs
-**OpenWeatherMap API** which provides weather data, including current weather data, and forecasts to the developers of web services.
+**1) OpenWeatherMap API** which provides weather data, including current weather data, and forecasts to the developers of web services.

-**Google Map** which integrates a vast database of points of interest (POIs) like restaurants, hotels, and attractions.
+**2) Google Map** which integrates a vast database of points of interest (POIs) like restaurants, hotels, and attractions.
 This enables the app to offer users nearby POIs based on their location.

-**Geocoding** converts addresses like a street address into geographic coordinates.
+**3) Geocoding** which converts addresses like a street address into geographic coordinates.

 ## Assignment 4 _ Finish Application & Document